Cray-HPE/docs-csm/upgrade/1.0/resource_material/prereqs/export-critical-data.md

+# PLEASE DO NOT EXECUTE THIS PAGE OF INSTRUCTIONS AT THIS TIME.
+IT IS EXPERIMENTAL AND MUST GO THROUGH INTERNAL TESTING.

 # Determine Data Export Location (External to Shasta System)

 Configure a mount point or select a location external to the Shasta system where critical data can be exported.